Best and Worst Cities for Veterans Health Care

 Santa Ana is located nearly 100 miles up the coast from Chula Vista.
 The Santa Ana VA budgets $156.10 per veteran and spends $54.11 in medical care for each veteran, which is higher than all other cities in the top 10.

 Chandler has one of the lowest veteran poverty rates at just 4.4%.
 Even though the city’s VA hospital star rating isn’t high, their medical care spending is the fifth highest, at $60.10 per veteran.
 With hospital improvements, Chandler could become an even stronger hub for veterans health care.

 7. Pittsburgh, PA

-The Steel City lands in the top ten cities for veterans health care because of its four-star VA hospital rating and high per-veteran medical care budget.
+The Steel City lands in the top 10 cities for veterans health care.
+That’s because of its four-star VA hospital rating and high per-veteran medical care budget.
 Veterans are almost 6% of the population, making it a great spot for former service members.

 8. Garland, TX

 While a relatively small city, Garland knows how to care for its veterans.
 With a veteran poverty rate of just 4.9% and relatively high per-veteran VA medical care budgets, Garland is a city where the well-being of veterans isn’t ignored.

 Winston-Salem excels in VA hospital quality, being one of the few cities to earn a five-star rating.
 The veteran poverty rate is 9.3%, which is significantly lower than the city’s general poverty rate of 23.3%.